charif-h/Football-results-simulation/README.md

 Th idea started by a trial to find a simple equation capable to give a realistic estimation of a football match result.
 Without machine learning or trained model, just a mathematical formula that uses the fifa ranking points of each team, to give an estimation of the number of goals each team might score against the other.

-After succeeding a more or less realistic football match result, I extended th project to see how would it do for an entire cup or league.
+After succeeding a more or less realistic football match result, I extended th project to see how would it do for an entire Competition.
 It was challenging because I had to use many ordering, and other mathematical stuff.
 Some problems that have been treated in this project:
 - Divide a competition to multiple steps with different systems (knock out, league, ...).
 - Distributing N teams in M groups: